Dealing with Non-Stationarity in MARL via Trust-Region Decomposition: The Proposed MAMT Method

+where ``ns" denotes the ``non-stationarity"; $\pi_{\psi_j}$ is the policy of agent $j$ which is parameterized by $\psi_j$; $\Pi_{\mathrm{ns}}$ represents the projection function, which constrains $\mathcal{D}_{i,\mathrm{ns}}^t$ to a specific range. \citet{Kim2020AMM} also introduces inter-agent action prediction, but \citet{Kim2020AMM} is to promote collaboration, and this paper is to estimate the non-stationarity of the joint policy better.
+The joint policy divergence can then be approximated by the summation of all local non-stationarities $\mathcal{D}_{\mathrm{ns}}^t = \sum_i \mathcal{D}_{i,\mathrm{ns}}^t$.

+\textbf{Trust-Region Decomposition Network.} To achieve more reasonable joint policy decomposition, recent works~\citep{bohmer2020deep,qu2020intention,li2020deep} modeled the joint policy as a Markov random field with pairwise interactions (shown in the Figure~\ref{fig:pgm} in the appendix) based on graph neural networks (GNN).
+The joint policy divergence is related to the local policies and local trust-regions.
+Inspired by these methods, a similar mechanism is utilized in this paper to decompose the joint policy divergence into local policies and local trust regions (which can be input to the GNN) with pairwise interactions.
+The employed GNN is denoted as \textit{trust-region decomposition network} and the network structure is shown in Figure~\ref{fig:gnn}.
+The approximated joint policy divergence $\mathcal{D}_{\mathrm{ns}}$ can then be used as an surrogate supervision signal to train the trust-region decomposition network.
+Formally, the loss function to learn the trust-region decomposition network can be formulated as where $\theta$ and $\hat{\mathrm{KL}}^t_i$ are the parameters and the output of the trust-region decomposition network.

-{\bf{The MAMT ALgorithm Framework}}.
-In this section, we propose our {\bf{M}}ulti-{\bf{A}}gent {\bf{M}}irror descent policy algorithm with {\bf{T}}rust region decomposition, i.e., MAMT.
-The framework of MAMT is established based on MAMD, while the improved joint policy divergence approximation driven trust region decomposition network is employed.
-Furthermore, the local trust region parameter $\varepsilon_i$ of each agent $i$ also need to be transparently learned adaptively, rather than pre-defined as in MAMD.
-The learning of $\varepsilon_i$ involves the mutual balance of two parts, i.e. the non-stationarity of the learning procedure and the performance of all agents.
-The objective of $\varepsilon_i$ learning is to maximize
+\textbf{Local Trust-Region Optimization.} Based on the approximated joint policy divergence and the trust-region decomposition network, the learning of local trust-region $\delta_i$ can be formulated by the trade-off between two parts, i.e., the non-stationarity of the learning procedure and the performance of all agents.
+Formally, the learning objective of $\delta_i$ is to maximize